 “Christina Hall is one of the founding owners of the Society of NLP”

-He had been thinking about something in life size, moving, associated images close in front of him.
-Suddenly the image shifted from its life size movie configuration and dropped down to his left side while it shrunk to a black dot at the bottom left of his field of vision.
-Simultaneously a (different) black dot rose up from the same place at the bottom left and enlarged and placed itself across Peter’s field of vision, where the previous image had been.
-This was a dissociated lifelike image of who he would be or how he would appear ideally, after making a change to the content he was first thinking about.
+He had been thinking about something in life-size, moving, associated images close in front of him.
+Suddenly, the image shifted from its life-size movie configuration and dropped down to his left side, while it shrank to a black dot at the bottom left of his field of vision.
+Simultaneously, a (different) black dot rose up from the same place at the bottom left and enlarged and placed itself across Peter’s field of vision, where the previous image had been.
+This was a dissociated, lifelike image of who he would be or how he would appear ideally, after making a change to the content he was first thinking about.

-The Standard, Distance and Designer NLP Swish patterns are taught as part of the syllabus on our postgraduate qualification in NLP, the 10970NAT Graduate Certificate in Neuro-Linguistic Programming.
+The Standard, Distance, and Designer NLP Swish patterns are taught as part of the syllabus for our postgraduate qualification in NLP, the 10970NAT Graduate Certificate in Neuro-Linguistic Programming.